Student Arts Orgs

 The Cave strives to provide a space for Carleton students to socialize, study, and enjoy entertainment on campus.
 Whether as a coffee house, special event, or a venue for on campus or off campus bands, the Cave's versatility makes it a place where any student can find something to enjoy.

-Carleton's oldest comedic troupe, specializing in short-form improv.
-Carleton's answer to Whose Line.
+Carleton's oldest comedic troupe, specializing in short and long form improv.
+Originally, Carleton's answer to Whose Line.
 "Cujokra" is a Zulu Prayer meaning "bring us the harvest."

 Exit 69 is a co-ed a cappella vocal group which performs original arrangements of selections from a variety of musical styles.
 A sense of humor, creativity and a willingness to be daring are essential for participating in this group.
-Exit 69 performs throughout community and at out of state competitions.
+Exit 69 performs throughout the Northfield community and in the Twin Cities area.

 The Experimental Theater Board funds student-directed, produced, and designed theater.
 It is an opportunity for anyone and everyone to be involved and learn more about theater and the arts by taking part in an all student-run show.
 We encourage people with any or no experience to participate.